Balabhaskar: Latest works

 Balabhaskar's debut instrumental fusion album was let it B in 2011.
 It features renowned musicians including Sivamani, Louis Banks, Fazal Qureshi, Gino Banks and Sheldon D'Silva.
 Let it B has flavors of rock, jazz, hip-hop and techno music spun around Balabhaskar's Indian violin.
 The album uses specially composed Sanskrit lyrics, in an effort to promote Sanskrit as a language of communication.
 Two songs, "Begin with Soorya" and "B yond," have been visualized and are available along with the visuals of the making in the limited edition series.
 The album is produced under the banner of MC Audios and Videos.

 Balabhaskar brought out a collection of soothing Carnatic Keertanas colored in his style, lending it an international flavor.
 The project is called Bhajati in 2011 and is marketed by Audio Tracs.

 Personal life

-Balabhaskar was born to C. K. Unni who was a postmaster and Santhakumari; Sanskrit lecturer of Sree Swathi Thirunal College of Music on 10 July 1978.
-He was married to his longtime girlfriend Lakshmi on 20 December 2000.
-Their only daughter, Thejaswini Bala, born on 21 April 2017, died on 25 September 2018, when the family met with an accident in Pallipuram, near Thiruvananthapuram.
+Balabhaskar was born to C. K. Unni who was a postmaster and Santhakumari; a Sanskrit lecturer of Sree Swathi Thirunal College of Music on 10 July 1978.
+He was married to his longtime girlfriend Lakshmi on 18 November 2000.
+Their only daughter (who was born after 16 years of their marriage), Thejaswini Bala, born on 23 April 2016, died on 25 September 2018, aged 2 years 5 months old, when the family met with an accident in Pallipuram, near Thiruvananthapuram.
 Singer Madhu Balakrishnan is his first cousin.